storyprotocol/documentation/docs/Story Network (L1)/story-network/tokenomics-staking.md

 ## Validator and delegator key format

 Validator and delegator public keys are secp256k1 keys.
 The keys have a 33 bytes compressed version and 65 bytes uncompressed version.
-When interacting with the story's smart contracts, a 65 bytes uncompressed key is used to identify validators and delegators.
-When using story’s staking APIs, the bech32 address that can be derived from the compressed key is used.
+When interacting with the Story's smart contracts, a 65-byte uncompressed key is used to identify validators and delegators.
+When using Story’s staking APIs, the bech32 address that can be derived from the compressed key is used.

 # Rewards

 ## Rewards Pool Allocation

-For every block, a fixed proportion of token inflation will go to the rewards distribution pool, which will be shared among all 64 active validators according to each of their share weights. *These allocated tokens will then be shared among the validator and its delegators in a fashion described by the next section.* The validator share weight is calculated based on the total token staking amount, and whether or not the token staking type is locked or unlocked.
+For every block, a fixed proportion of token inflation will go to the rewards distribution pool, which will be shared among all 64 active validators according to each of their share weights. *These allocated tokens will then be shared among the validator and its delegators in a fashion described in the next section.* The validator share weight is calculated based on the total token staking amount, and whether or not the token staking type is locked or unlocked.

 As an example, assume that we have 100 tokens allocated for the validator rewards distribution pool, and assume that we only have 3 active validators: